 If you are interested in a full time agency assignment for an extended period of time, a local contract or travel assignment is likely the best option.
+The only difference in local v travel is how we pay you.
 We always keep a real-time list of current openings if you check our Current Contracts page.

 These assignments are typically 13 weeks in length (though for local requests they can be shorter, and for high-demand needs they can be even longer) and are usually 36-40 hours per week.
 Contracts are similar to a short-term staff position, where they will have a weekend and holiday requirement, in addition to requiring scheduling flexibility from the clinician.

 For full-time contracts, you do not need to complete the entire hiring process to line up interviews.
 Staffing coordinators and unit managers will review ‘mini-profiles’ and reach out for phone or in person interviews for candidates that interest them.
 A mini-profile includes the following: